Domestic Violence Against People with Disabilities

 Title III: Public Accommodations such as Legal Services and Doctor’s Offices

 Title III of the ADA regulates public accommodations.
-These include social services but also branch out to generally all services that are open to the public, such as legal services, counseling services, doctors’ offices, and translation services, in addition to domestic violence shelters.
-Any public or private entity that is open to the public is subject to comply with the regulations of the ADA.
+These include social services and branch out to generally all services that are open to the public, such as legal services, counseling services, doctors’ offices, translation services, and domestic violence shelters.
+Any public or private entity that is open to the public is subject to compliance with the ADA regulations.

 Responsibilities of Domestic Violence Shelters to People with Disabilities, According to the ADA